lucascamourao/Construc-Analise-Algoritmos-ListaX1/ListaX1/README_ordenation0-1.md

-List - Construction and Algorithm Analysis 2023.2 Prof. Dr. Carlos Eduardo Fisch de Brito
+# List - Construction and Algorithm Analysis 2023.2
+Prof. Dr. Carlos Eduardo Fisch de Brito

 By: Lucas Cabral Amador Mourão

-Ordenation 0-1
+## Ordenation 0-1

 Imagine the list L is a list of size n where

-n/2 of the elements are 0
+- n/2 of the elements are 0
-n/2 of the elements are 1
+- n/2 of the elements are 1
-O problema consiste em ordenar a lista L em tempo O(n).
-E a restrição é que isso deve ser feito apenas por meio de chamadas à função Troca(i,j), que troca os elementos das posições i,j de lugar.
-Apresente um algoritmo que realiza essa tarefa.
-E apresente a sua analise, para demonstrar que ele executa em tempo O(n).

-ANÁLISE DO ALGORITMO:

-Temos duas variáveis "deslizantes", uma em cada ponta da lista: 'i' e 'j'.
-Vamos percorrendo e, se pela esquerda o elemento não for 0, trocamos com o elemento na posição j.
-Também, voltamos para a esquerda com a variável j.
-Assim, jogamos o que não queremos pro final.
-Se o elemento da atual posição i [até (n/2) - 1] for igual a 0, então avançamos para a direita com a variável i. À medida que vamos avançando, todos os elementos da posição 0 até a (n/2) - 1 são iguais a 0.
-Logo, o resto será 1.

-Analisando o tempo de execução:

-A função troca(i, j) não tem muito custo assintótico.
-Tempo: O(1)

-No while da linha 17, o pior que pode acontecer é o 'i' chegar até a posição (n/2) - 1 e o 'j' chegar na posição (n/2) + 1.
-E, na última iteração, que será a de parada, o 'i' ou o 'j' irá mudar.
-Assim, a lista é percorrida praticamente inteira, no pior caso.
-Logo, tempo assintótico O(n).

-Tempo total de execução: O(n).
+### The problem consists in ordenate a list L in time O(n).
+And the restriction is: this has to be done only by calls to the function swap(i, j) // swap the elements of positions i, j <br/> Present an algorithm that performs this task.
+And present your analysis to demonstrate that it runs in O(n) time.

+### ALGORITHM ANALYSIS:

+- We have two "sliding" variables, one at the start and one at end of the list: 'i' and 'j'.
+We go through and, if on the left the element is not 0, we change it with the element in position j.
+Also, we go back to the left with the variable j.
+So, we throw what we don't want to the end.
+If the element of the current position i (up to (n/2) - 1) is equal to 0, then we move to the right with the variable i.
+As we go forward, all elements from position 0 to (n/2) - 1 are equal to 0.
+Therefore, the rest will be 1.

+### Analysing the time of exection:

+- The function swap(i, j) doesn't have much asymptotic cost.
+Time complexity: O(1)
+- In the first while, the worst that can happen is that 'i' reaches position (n/2) - 1 and 'j' reaches position (n/2) + 1.
+And, in the last iteration, which will be the stopping one, 'i' or 'j' will change.
+Thus, the list is almost entirely covered, in the worst case.
+Therefore, asymptotic time of O(n).

+### Total execution time: O(n).